What We Believe and Teach at Christ Church of Oulu

 7. THE ATONEMENT

-We believe that the death of Jesus Christ on the cross was a substitutionary atonement, by which the justice and the wrath of God were satisfied, and redemption from sin and reconciliation with God were secured for all those who trust in Christ alone for their salvation.
+We believe that the death of Jesus Christ on the cross was a substitutionary atonement, by which the justice and the wrath of God were satisfied, and redemption from sin and reconciliation with God were secured for all those who were elected by the Father before the foundation of the world, who by the power of the Holy Spirit trust in Christ alone for their salvation.
+We deny that the death of Christ only made salvation possible.
+We affirm that the death of Christ accomplished the atonement, so that all those for whom Christ died will certainly be saved.
+We believe that the death of Christ and His resurrection and ascension are distinguishable but should not be separated, as they together constitute the salvation which Christ accomplished for His own people.

 We believe that a person is saved from sin and from the condemnation of God, and will receive eternal life, only by God’s grace through repentance from sin and faith in Jesus Christ and in His redeeming work, which includes His perfect, sinless life, and His death, burial, resurrection and ascension to the right hand of the Father.
-We believe that salvation is the work of God alone, to which man contributes nothing.
-We believe that saving faith and genuine repentance are the free gracious gift of God, given to all whom the Father has freely and unconditionally chosen to be recipients of His mercy before the foundation of the world, for whose sake Christ came to live and die, and whom the Holy Spirit regenerates from their state of death in sin.
-We believe that saving faith is a gift of God, and that only a person who has been regenerated by the Holy Spirit can exercise saving faith in Christ.
+We believe that salvation is the gracious work of God, to which man contributes nothing meritorious.
+We affirm that saving faith and genuine repentance are the free gracious gift of God, given to all whom the Father has freely and unconditionally chosen to be recipients of His mercy before the foundation of the world, for whose sake Christ came to live and die, and whom the Holy Spirit regenerates from their state of death in sin.
+We believe therefore that only a person who has been regenerated by the Holy Spirit can exercise saving faith in Christ.
+We affirm that salvation is by divine grace, and so we deny that man’s free will is what ultimately determines the salvation and the eternal destiny of man.
+We affirm that, in its natural state, apart from God’s saving grace, man’s will is in bondage of sin.
 By faith alone man is justified, or declared just by God, forgiven of all his sins, reconciled with God, and adopted in God’s family of the redeemed.
 We deny that man is justified through the works of the law, but we also deny that a fruitless faith of mere intellectual assent can justify.
-We affirm that the only kind of faith by which we can be justified is a faith that produces good works, as defined by Scripture.
-We believe that a regenerate person will certainly persevere in the faith and receive eternal life, but we deny that a believer in Christ can be saved regardless of his actions and conduct after his conversion.
+We affirm that the only kind of faith by which we can be justified is an obedient faith that produces good works, as defined by Scripture, while at the same time we deny that good works, done in faith, are the ground of justification.
+Rather, God declares sinners righteous on the ground of Christ’s righteousness gracefully imputed onto them.
+We deny that with the coming of Christ the law of God has been abolished, and we deny that its role in the New Covenant is only to convict of sin and lead sinners to Christ.
+On the contrary, we affirm that both Christians and non-Christians ought to obey God’s commandments, and that the law of God keeps revealing the character of God, and therefore the duty of man: what is pleasing to God and what is loving toward our neighbor.
+We believe that a regenerate person will certainly persevere in obedient faith and receive eternal life, but we deny that a believer in Christ can be saved regardless of his actions and conduct after his conversion.
 We believe that a process of progressive sanctification in the believer, manifested through the fruit of the Spirit, necessarily springs from regeneration.
 We believe that it is possible, legitimate and normal for a Christian to humbly experience assurance of salvation.

 9. THE CHURCH